 Using your HRIS, build a spreadsheet of your teammates.
 Match them into specific personas and tag them with roles and locations.
 After each session, you can log it in your spreadsheet.
 You’ll use this information to ensure you’re not just hearing from the loudest users, but from all users equally.

-- Pro Tip: I found that often newbies had different thoughts than those who have been working for our team for 6-18 months, and beyond that users became a more hardened, seasoned type.
+- Pro Tip: I found that often new employees had different thoughts than those who have been working for 6-18 months, and beyond that users became a more hardened, seasoned type.
 So tracking their hiring date can be a key way to ensure you’re collecting feedback from a number of users.

 Whenever possible, walk back to their desk and walk through their feedback with them.
 Have them think aloud about their process and the questions and friction points that appear.